-Appoint district officers to effectively implement law against sexual harassment at workplace: SC
+Appoint district officers to effectively implement law against sexual harassment in workplace: SC

 The court said that complainants from the informal sector often do not find protection under the law due to absence of such officials.

-The Supreme Court on Thursday ordered the Centre, state governments and Union Territories to appoint district officers within four weeks for effective implementation of the Prevention of Sexual Harassment Act, Live Law reported.
+The Supreme Court on Thursday ordered the Centre, state governments and Union Territories to appoint district officers within four weeks to effectively implement the Prevention of Sexual Harassment Act, Live Law reported.

 The court also ordered hospitals, nursing homes, sports institutes and sports venues to establish internal complaints committees, Bar and Bench reported.